 Learn important information about permit requirements and your legal responsibilities in owning a handgun from a National Rifle Association Certified instructor!
 Topics to be covered are related to New York State Penal Law, General Safety Topics, and Firearms Proficiency using Jefferson’s Advanced Interactive Systems (AIS) Firearms Simulator.
 Jefferson Community College Policy prohibits all weapons on campus.
 Registration is required.
-Walk-ins are unacceptable.
+No walk-ins!
 Please bring photo identification to training.

 Do you own some great new technology, but need some guidance to use all the fancy tools and capabilities?
 This workshop will walk you through how to use your iPad, including downloading apps, taking photographs, creating notes, using reminders, iBooks, and covering the settings.
 NOTE: Please bring your iPad to this workshop

 This workshop will give you a brief introduction to Photoshop software and teach you how to alter and create digital images.
 Explore Photoshop editing techniques including layers, brush tools, effects, retouching, textures, color and color manipulation and how to export the image when complete.
 NOTE: Please bring a couple of digital photos to practice with.